-As discussed earlier (for example, in Section 11.1), ADAM framework supports several distributions, and the specific parts of assumptions will change depending on the type of the error term in the model.
-Given that, it is relatively straightforward to see if the residuals of the model follow the assumed distribution or not.
-There exist several tools for that.
+As discussed earlier (for example, in Section 11.1), the ADAM framework supports several distributions.
+The specific parts of assumptions will change depending on the type of error term in the model.
+Given that, it is relatively straightforward to see if the residuals of the model follow the assumed distribution or not, and there exist several tools for that.

-adamModelSeat03, and with the same Normal distribution:
+adamSeat03, and with the same Normal distribution: